Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Conclusions and Perspectives

-By exploring the dynamics of the model we put forth, which entails studying the transition from DP and conducting an analysis of the Jerk Parameter (j), we enhance our comprehension of how the Universe behaves and evolves.
-The current values for both the DP and the Jerk Parameter, with uncertainties extended to a $3\sigma$ confidence level, are depicted separately in the \figureautorefname~\ref{fig:dcp} and \figureautorefname~\ref{fig:Jerk} respectively.
+By exploring the dynamics of the model we put forth, which entails studying the transition from deceleration and conducting an analysis of the Jerk Parameter (j), we enhance our comprehension of how the Universe behaves and evolves.
+The current values for both the $q$ and the $j$, with uncertainties extended to a $3\sigma$ confidence level, are depicted separately in the \figureautorefname~\ref{fig:dcp} and \figureautorefname~\ref{fig:Jerk} respectively.
+Additionally, we examined the $Om(z)$ diagnostics to our model and is depicted in the Figure~\ref{fig:om}.

 Moreover, our investigation has placed constraints on both the model parameters and $H_0$.
-Notably, the values we derived for the Hubble constant are consistent with those obtained through other research endeavors that employed reconstruction approaches (both parametric and non-parametric) \cite{h01,ref8,h03,campo,h05,h06}, as well as observational techniques such as the distance ladder method, TRGB technique, and H0LiCOW \cite{riess1,trgb2,lensing1,lensing2,gw, h07,h09,Blaskeslee,Kourkchi,Reid,Wong,Riess2022,Anand}.
+Notably, the values we derived for the Hubble constant are consistent with those obtained through other research endeavors that employed reconstruction approaches (both parametric and non-parametric) \citep{delCampo:2012ya,Roman-Garza:2018cxf,Haridasu:2018gqm,Mehrabi:2021cob,Tarrant:2013xka,Guo:2018ans}, as well as observational techniques such as the distance ladder method, TRGB technique, and H0LiCOW \citep{Riess:2019cxk,Freedman:2019jwv,Bonvin:2016crt,Birrer:2018vtm,Gayathri:2020mra, Blakeslee:2021rqi,Kourkchi:2020iyz,Wagle:2019vok,Wong:2019kwg,Riess:2021jrx,Anand:2021sum,DAmico:2019fhj,SPT-3G:2021eoc}.
 We illustrate our constrained $H_0$ findings in Figure \ref{fig:comph} and place them with the outcomes of preceding studies.
+Furthermore, the Hubble constant ($H_0$) tension is a recent and most interesting challenge in modern cosmology.
+Some studies are addressing these issues \citep{Giani:2023aor,Dainotti:2023yrk,Vagnozzi:2023nrq,Montani:2023ywn}.

-Further in this study, we perform an analysis based on the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) by contrasting our proposed model with the $\Lambda$CDM model, considered the best model, as well as two other distinct models.
-The results obtained affirm the viability and effectiveness of our model when compared to the standard model, as outlined in the summarized \tableautorefname~\ref{tab:tab_1}.
+The current study using CC+BAO+P22+GRBs yields a present-day Hubble parameter value of approximately $74.26km\;s^{-1}$Mpc$^{-1}$.
+Conversely, when considering CC+BAO+P22 alone, we obtain an $H_0$ value of $74.36km\;s^{-1}$Mpc$^{-1}$.
+Incorporating SHOES Cepheid Calibrated Pantheon data i.e., Pantheon+ data combined with other datasets (CC, BAO, GRB), has contributed to a slightly higher present-day Hubble value than initially anticipated.
+Notably, an observation emerges solely from the Pantheon+ data, we obtain the expected present Hubble value of around 73 units.